junxit/us-congress-bills-113/metadata.md

 - 2013-06-14 — The previous question was ordered pursuant to the rule. (consideration: CR H3633)
 - 2013-06-14 — The title of the measure was amended.
 Agreed to without objection.
 - 2013-06-14 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2013-07-08 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 126.